MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-customizations.md

 ## For files protected with custom permissions, always display custom permissions to users in File Explorer

 This configuration uses an [advanced client setting](#how-to-configure-advanced-client-configuration-settings-in-the-portal) that you must configure in the Azure portal.
-This setting is in preview and requires the preview version of the client.
+This setting is in preview and might change.

 When you configure the [policy setting](../configure-policy-settings.md) **Make the custom permissions option available for users** or the equivalent advanced client setting in the previous section, users are not able to see or change custom permissions that are already set in a protected document.